 - Medical data (relevant to emergency medical assistance, treatment of injury or a claim).

 When you contact us we save this information.
 With a view to improving our business operations and quality of service via training, coaching and assessment of employees, we record telephone conversations and the content of chats.
 On our websites we can communicate with you via chatbots.
-A limited form of AI is used.

 Selection of elements of the above personal data for processing depends on the service to be provided to you.

 Purposes for which we process your personal data:

 - Client services are services performed by us for companies in the insurance sector, real estate companies, housing corporations, leasing companies, healthcare providers and government bodies, among others.

 In order to protect your own security and that of our customers such as insurance companies, we process personal data for the prevention and combating of fraud.